Eslam-Ayman/competition-bot/README.md

 ##### if you choice any of main sections then Then the first question will appear
 ![N|Solid](https://image.ibb.co/k522dJ/4.jpg)
 ##### if the answer goes to the next question automatically (and so on)
+##### Finally, the number of questions and the number of correct answers are calculated and the result is shown to the user
 # License
 GNU GPL License
 > Author : Eslam Ayman